-“Originally Celestial Mechanics meant the application of classical mechanics, together with Newton’s theory of gravity, to the description of motion of major bodies – notably planets, their moons and comets – in the Star System.”
+“Originally Celestial Mechanics meant the application of classical mechanics, together with Newton’s theory of gravity, to the description of motion of major bodies – notably planets, their moons and comets – in the Solar System.”

 “The deepest, core intuition of Plato’s vision of the physical world is that the physical world must, fundamentally, embody beautiful concepts.
 And this beauty must be of a special kind: the beauty of mathematical regularity, of perfect symmetry.
 For Plato, as for Pythagoras, that intuition was at the same time, a faith, a yearning, and a guiding principle.
 They sought to harmonize Mind with Matter by showing that Matter is built from the finest products of Mind.” ( “A Beautiful Question – finding Nature’s deep design” Frank Wilczek)